GaiaNet-AI/gaianet-node/docker/README.md

 # Docker support

+You can run all the commands in this document without any change on any machine with the latest Docker and at least 8GB of RAM available to the container.
+By default, the container uses the CPU to peform computations, which could be slow for large LLMs.
+For GPUs,

+* Mac: Everything here works on [Docker Desktop for Mac](https://docs.docker.com/desktop/install/mac-install/).
+However, the Apple GPU cores will not be available inside Docker containers until [WebGPU is supported by Docker](https://github.com/LlamaEdge/LlamaEdge/blob/main/docker/webgpu.md) later in 2024.
-> For Nvidia devices: replace the `latest` tag with `cuda12` or `cuda11`.
+* Windows and Linux with Nvidia GPU: You will need to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) for Docker.
+In the instructions below, replace the `latest` tag with `cuda12` or `cuda11` to use take advantage of the GPU.
 If you need to build the images yourself, replace `Dockerfile` with `Dockerfile.cuda12` or `Dockerfile.cuda11`.

 ## Quick start

-Start a Docker container for the node.
+Start a Docker container for the GaiaNet node.
 It will print running logs from the GaiaNet node in this terminal.

 ```
 docker run --name gaianet \